Centreville Amusement Park: Carousel

 The park has a 1907-vintage carousel made by the Dentzel Carousel Company, one of 150 of this type that remains in operation, acquired from Bushkill Park in Easton, Pennsylvania.
 Its 52 hand-carved animals include cats, an ostrich, pigs, a lion and rabbits instead of the more common style consisting primarily of horses.
 Of the 52, 36 move up and down on brass poles.
-Other features include two ornate bench seats and a Welte-Mignon/Wurlitzer band organ.
+Other features include two ornate bench seats and a Welte-Mignon/Wurlitzer band organ (though the organ has been allowed to deteriorate and music is now provided by loudspeakers).

-Mandated by the park's financial losses in the summer of 2017, the carousel was conditionally sold to the city of Carmel, Indiana.
+Necessitated by the park's financial losses in the summer of 2017, the carousel was conditionally sold to the city of Carmel, Indiana.
 The sale was due to an estimated CA$6 million loss when it was unable to open due to flooding of the area by high lake levels, according to the president of Beasley Enterprises.
 The estimated selling price was CA$3 million, approximately US$2.25 million.
 On July 31, Beasley was quoted as saying he had not yet accepted the offer and that Toronto Mayor John Tory was interested in keeping the carousel in Toronto.
 Beasley considered the purchase of a new carousel that would be on site at Centreville by the 2018 park season.
 The Dentzel carousel was expected to be shipped to Carmel in November 2017 to open in 2018 or 2019 as part of a multi-year downtown redevelopment project.
 An announcement on Centreville's Facebook page on July 20 indicates that the carousel would continue in operation on the island for the 2017 season.
 In mid-September 2017, the sale of the carousel to Carmel was in doubt after that city's finance committee recommended that this item be removed from the budget for the redevelopment plan and that Carmel City Council would vote on the proposal on September 18.
 On September 19, it was confirmed that Carmel was not purchasing the ride and will stay put to solicit other buyers.
 As of 2018 season, the ride will remain after negotiations with the city over rent and debts forgiven by Beasley's suppliers.